 For example, if you are like me, you may have a business that is consisted of several offers.
 You may have a Shop (like I have for the Flying Muse ProPhoto & Showit Website Templates), while at the same time offering Services (like I do for Custom Branding and Website Design) and you may have an additional offer let’s say in Education.

 While these three examples seem way too different they all have one goal in common – and that is the selling of offers and services.
 So, for me, selling my products, offer, and services are the only goal I have for the Flying Muse.

 While there is only one goal for my brand, each offer has its own goal.
-For the Shop, it’s template sales, for the custom design services is booking clients.
+For the Shop, it’s template sales, and for the custom design services booking clients.

 How to set a goal for your website success

 Setting only one goal for your website might seem challenging at first, but if you spend some time you’ll easily figure that out.

 To help you in doing so I compiled a list of questions to ask yourself and you will be able to figure this out in no time.